Ali Frantti

-Alexandra Annelise Frantti (born March 3, 1996) is an American professional volleyball player who plays as an outside hitter for the Turkish Women's Volleyball League club Galatasaray.
+Alexandra Annelise Frantti (born March 3, 1996) is an American professional volleyball player who plays as an outside hitter for the Turkish Women's Volleyball League club İlbank.

 Early life

 Alexandra Annelise Frantti was born in Highland Park, Illinois to parents Kelly and Dan Frantti.
 She grew up in Spring Grove, Illinois.
 She attended high school at Richmond Burton, where she played volleyball.
 She played club volleyball for Club Fusion and won back-to-back AAU titles, collecting MVP honors in 2012.
 She was the Illinois Gatorade Player of the Year in 2013 and committed to play volleyball at Penn State.
 She was the #2 nationally ranked recruit coming out of high school.

 Career

 College

 After leading the team in kills her freshman season, Frantti was named the AVCA National Freshman of the Year and a second team All-American after helping Penn State win its 7th NCAA title in 2014.
 At the beginning of her senior year in 2017, she surpassed the 1,000 career mark at Penn State.